danielisaacgeslin/react-helpful-hooks/README.md

 ```

 #### useTimer
-> This hooks is to be used as a timer, but also works as a timeout or interval if combined with a useEffect
+> This hook is to be used as a timer, but also works as a timeout or interval if combined with a useEffect
 >
 >In this example:
 > * `timer` is the time elapsed from initialization or the last reset (starting at 0).